phonowell/fire-keeper/docs/functions/read.md

 `S`

-Path to the file to read
+Path to file to read

 ### options?